 Business applications and workstations require constant patching to remain secure and efficient.
 Still, many end-users fail to install security updates in a timely fashion.
 Unpatched vulnerabilities can lead to zero-day exploits that allow hackers to bypass security features, increasing the risk of large-scale cyber-attacks and data breaches.

 From a recent CSO Online article, security researchers discover around 15,000 new publicly available vulnerabilities each year.
-The number of potential attacks continues to grow as more organizations embrace digital transformation.
+Potential attacks continue to grow as more organizations embrace digital transformation.
 Eliminating these code-level bugs requires regulated patch management processes and tools outlined in the organization’s cyber security policy.

 Security risks and mitigation strategies

-Effective cyber security policies provide a mountain of information about specific hacking techniques and security risks, along with crucial mitigation strategies.
+Effective cyber security policies provide a mountain of information about specific hacking techniques, security risks, and crucial mitigation strategies.
 By documenting relevant cyber-attack methods, companies can continuously improve their IT posture and keep pace with critical threats.
 Some examples include:

 - Phishing, spear-phishing, and baiting.